 This course focuses on advanced competencies of doctoral-prepared advanced practice nurses for transformational interprofessional leadership in healthcare to improve patient and population health outcomes.
 The five key leadership competencies including creating and leading change; self-knowledge; strategic vision; interpersonal communication; and organizational effectiveness are presented with examples and case studies.

 This course analyzes theories and models of program evaluation and their relationships to designs, processes, techniques, and outcomes in nursing-related evaluations.

 This course focuses on concepts, models and methods for implementation of evidence-based nursing practice at both individual clinician and system levels.
-Competencies for identification for the identification, analysis, synthesis and application of evidence relevant to nursing and health care practice are developed.
+Competencies for the identification, analysis, synthesis and application of evidence relevant to nursing and health care practice are developed.
 Factors that facilitate and impede implementing and sustaining evidence-based practice are considered.
 Students learn skills for identification of clinical problems in advanced practice nursing and promoting adoption and implementation of evidence-based solutions to promote patient health outcomes.

 This course focuses on nursing informatics to support clinical decision making in advanced nursing practice.

 This course examines the role and the required skills for the Doctor of Nursing Practice (DNP) graduate as a nurse leader in the understanding of the business acumen and the financials of health care.